asseco-pst/watch-your-language/async.md

 # Event Loop

-**Event Loop** is a JavaScript concurrency model that is  is quite different from models in other languages like C and Java.
+**Event Loop** is a JavaScript concurrency model that is quite different from models in other languages like C and Java.

 It got its name because of how it's usually implemented, which usually resembles:
 ```javascript